geeknoid/data-classification/README.md

 This crate is built around three traits:

-* The `Classified` trait is used to mark types that contain sensitive data.
-The trait lets you query the name of the data class and lets you access the sensitive data in a controlled and auditable way.

-* The `Redact` trait is used to provide a redacted version of an instance's textual representation.
+* The `Classified` trait is used to provide a redacted version of an instance's textual representation.
 In other words, it works a lot like the `Display` trait, but instead of producing text intended to be displayed to a user, it produces redacted text suitable for use in telemetry.

-* The `RedactorMaker` trait is used to create redactors.
-A type that implements this trait is typically initialized when an application starts and is then handed to the telemetry system.
-  The telemetry system then creates redactors as needed when it needs to manipulate sensitive data.
+* The `ClassifiedAccessor` trait is used to mark types that let you access the sensitive data they hold in a way that can easily be audited.

+* The `Redactor` trait represents types that know how to redact data.
+Different redactors do different transformations to the data such as replacing it with asterisks or replacing it with a hash value.

 ## Data Classes

 A data class is a struct wrapper type used to encapsulate sensitive data.
-Data classes implement both the `Classified` and `Redact` traits, indicating that they contain sensitive data, which can be redacted for telemetry.
+Data classes implement both the `Classified` and `ClassifiedAccessor` traits, indicating that they contain sensitive data, which can be redacted for telemetry.

 The `data_class!` macro is the preferred way to define a data class type.
 The macro takes four arguments: